AskYous/google-maps-api/README.md

 # google-maps-api
-The purpost of this prokect is for simply trying out Google Maps API.
+The purpose of this project is for simply trying out Google Maps API.